ChASE-library/ChASE/docs/usage.rst

 .. code-block:: c++

+  //N: global size of matrix to be diagonalized
+  //nev: number of eigenpairs to be computed
+  //nex: external searching space size
   //construct MPI context with block-cyclic distribution auto props = new ChaseMpiProperties<std::complex<double>>(N, nev, nex, MPI_COMM_WORLD);
   //buffer for storing eigevectors